-The Project on Computational Propaganda facilitates civil society workshops around the issue of disinformation.
+The Programme on Democracy & Technology (previously known as the Project on Computational Propaganda) facilitates civil society workshops around the issue of disinformation.
 These discussions have formed the basis of this website.
 We would like to thank the hosts and participants from the workshops so far:

 - Washington DC, USA

 - New Delhi, India (Partner/Host: Newslaundry with support from Boom Live)

 - Brussels, Belgium (Partner/Host: The EU Commission & Connect University)

 - United Kingdom (Online due to COVID-19)

 - Ghana (Online due to COVID-19, Partner/Host: Media Foundation for West Africa)